KomodoPlatform/developer-docs/docs/notary/generate-privkeys-third-party-coins-from-passphrase.md

 Never enter your Notary Node's passphrase into any other computer/server other than your node itself for security purposes.

 :::tip Note
-For Notary Nodes, we will need `Compressed Public Key` as BTC pubkey, `Compressed WIF` as private key and `Compressed Address` as the public address.
+For Notary Nodes, we will need `Compressed Public Key` as pubkey, `Compressed WIF` as private key and `Compressed Address` as the public address.
 :::

 ## Install dependencies